Bree Runway: Meet the Missy Elliott-approved rising star whose fearless pop is challenging colourism

 NME: Your music has earned you a cult following online because of its varied and fearless style.
 How would you describe your sound?

 Bree Runway: “It’s genre-bending and genre-fluid.
 It’s pop, trap, dance, R&B, rock, PC music — hell, it’s even sometimes country music too!
 Black women in music are always expected to sing R&B or soul: we are always boxed in.
-I’m always asked if I’m a soul singer and I say, ‘No, actually, I make very cut-throat, destructive pop that is all genres and everything at once.’
+I’m always asked if I’m a soul singer and I say, ‘No, actually, I make very destructive pop that is all genres and everything at once.’
 I try to study a genre I don’t really listen to on a day-to-day-basis because there is honestly inspiration everywhere: it’s best to go digging in places you don’t normally go.

 “Artists from my native Ghana got me into music and genres like High Life, that my dad would play constantly.
 My dad was a drummer and would always have music on around the house.
 It was through MTV that I started discovering artists like Lil’ Kim, Britney Spears, Madonna, Missy Elliott, Pharrell, Kelis, The Neptunes: those artists helped me to evolve my sound into what it is today.
 When these guys performed, they gave a major middle finger to the industry and didn’t give a fuck.
 They weren’t afraid to get ugly for their art, and that kind of non-conformity drives what I do.”